teeso/beaconsync/README.md

 How apps should use a beaconsync site
 ---
-An special-purpose app that can detect beacons (for example, a city tour app) should sync with a corresponding WordPress beaconsync site using the site's Atom or RSS2 protocol feed to get the current list of beacons and associated content.
+A special-purpose app that can detect beacons (for example, a city walking tour app) should sync with a corresponding WordPress beaconsync site using the site's Atom or RSS2 protocol feed.
+This is how the app gets the full list of beacons and associated content it can display from the site.

 The following examples are for Atom, but RSS2 is very similar.